 Risky behaviour is something we usually associate with dangerous behaviours and harm.
 But not all risk-taking behaviours are bad and learning to take healthy risks is an important part of growth and development, especially as children approach the end of primary school and move into the teenage years.

-Of course, our natural instinct is to protect our children, but we should provide them with the opportunity to take reasonable risks in order to prepare them for adulthood.
+Of course, our instinct is to protect our children, but we should provide them with the opportunity to take reasonable risks to prepare them for adulthood.
 Risk-taking allows your child to learn boundaries and learn about themselves.

 Healthy risk-taking also: